-This beautiful linen kaftan with scoop neckline and raglan sleeves features two different fabrics and plays with the direction of the stripes to create visual interest.
-For this project we decided to pick two different fabrics from our Premier Finish collection that share the same color and weight, and pair stripes with neutrals for an easy vibe.
+This beautiful linen kaftan with a scoop neckline and raglan sleeves features two different fabrics and plays with the direction of the stripes to create visual interest.
+For this project, we decided to pick two different fabrics from our Premier Finish collection that share the same color and weight, and pair stripes with neutrals for an easy vibe.

 With this project, there are so many opportunities for color blocking, print mixing and other ways of playing with fabric.
 You could even go patchwork style and make every panel a different print in the same color.
 Explore your creativity and simply have fun!